torvalds/linux/Documentation/driver-api/usb/writing_musb_glue_layer.rst

 As outlined above, the glue layer is actually the platform specific code sitting in between the controller driver and the controller hardware.

-Just like a Linux USB driver needs to register itself with the Linux USB subsystem, the MUSB glue layer needs first to register itself with the MUSB controller driver.
+Just like a GNU/Linux USB driver needs to register itself with the GNU/Linux USB subsystem, the MUSB glue layer needs first to register itself with the MUSB controller driver.
 This will allow the controller driver to know about which device the glue layer supports and which functions to call